Michael-Robert-Watson/WebTextForum/README.md

 Chrome will ask you to update the password, nevermind!

-You can log in or just go directly to the Forum page to see theposts
+You can log in or just go directly to the Forum page to see the posts

-When you have added osts, you can click on them and if you are a moderator - then you can tag the posts and save the changes.
+When you have added posts, you can click on them and if you are a moderator - then you can tag the posts and save the changes.
 If you are not logged in you can only LIKE a post.
 If you are logged in as any user - you can reply to a post and save the reply.

-Note - when you are viewing the comment with replies - if you hover over the reply, you can see who asnd when the reply was done
+Note - when you are viewing the comment with replies - if you hover over the reply, you can see who and when the reply was done

-There are a number of tests that are part of the system
+There are a number of tests that are part of the system (There could be a lot more - but at least the principle of the tests is shown - including that if the system is ever refactored - the tests should STILL work!)

-The 1 main issue that I had with SQLite was that the auto increment identity was not available - so in tables that I could - I used the int and then used the guid(tostring()) for the rest - this causes problems for the postman scripts and you'll have to update the guids yourself
+The 1 main issue (fought a bit with this but with the time limit - I stopped fighting for a solution and went with the MVP!) that I had with SQLite was that the auto increment identity was not available - so in tables that I could - I used the int and then used the guid(tostring()) for the rest - this causes problems for the postman scripts and you'll have to update the guids yourself
-Changed the Tag id to a numeric string rather - anf the user id to a numeric Id as well
+Changed the Tag id to a numeric string rather - and the user id to a numeric Id as well

 The forum index does not have:
 * an ORDERING change.